 We examine the rationality, predictive accuracy, and economic value of survey-based exchange rate forecasts for 10 developed and 23 developing countries in Consensus Economics and FX4Casts datasets from January 2004 to December 2012.
 For developing countries, the null of unbiasedness is strongly rejected at the 3-, 12-, and 24-month horizons.
 For developed countries, we find strong evidence that the forecasts are biased at the short horizon.
 The results indicate that increasing the forecast horizon has a non-linear effect on the unbiasedness of survey forecasts for developed countries.
-The forecast bias for developed countries sharply decreases at the 12-month horizon, but rises again at the 24-month horizon.
+The forecast bias sharply decreases at the 12-month horizon, but rises again at the 24-month horizon.
 Interestingly, professional forecasters in FX4Casts are very efficient at the short forecast horizon based on the two orthogonality criteria.
-As the horizon increases to 12 months, the forecast efficiency is strongly rejected for developed countries, while the forecasts are relatively more efficient for developing countries.
+As the horizon increases to 12 months, forecast efficiency is strongly rejected for developed countries, while the forecasts for developing countries are relatively more efficient.

 Using the tests based on the MSPE and directional accuracy comparison, we find that the forecasting performance is stronger for developed countries.
 The evidence of forecasting ability is poor at the short horizon, which is consistent with Jongen et al. (2008) who summarize the studies that evaluate the accuracy of survey-based exchange rate forecasts and conclude that "the random walk model remains pre-eminent."
 The evidence of forecasting ability improves significantly at longer horizons.
-This result is in line with the empirical finding in Mark (1995), Engel, Mark, and West (2008), and Ince (2014) among others that the evidence of exchange rate predictability is stronger at longer forecast horizons.
+This result is in line with the empirical finding in Mark (1995), Engel, Mark, and